0herm/honeybee/README.md

 A self-hosted recipe website, where you can share your recipes.
 Ease of use with tools to edit and add recipes.

 **Build With**
 NextJS with TypeScript, React and Tailwind.
-Database is SQLite.
+Database is Postgres.

 ### ✨ Features
 - Overview for new recipes